 GREEN GOOEY NY T-Shirt Gremlin in Gremlins 2: The New Batch (Everett Collection)

-Genre: Comedy, Horror; Starring: Phoebe Cates, Zach Galligan, John Glover, Christopher Lee, Tony Randall; Director: Joe Dante; Author: Charles S. Haas; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season
+Genre: Comedy, Horror; Starring: Phoebe Cates, Zach Galligan, John Glover, Christopher Lee, Tony Randall; Director: Joe Dante; Author: Charles S. Haas; Runtime (in minutes): 106; MPAA Rating: PG-13

 Posted October 17 2012 — 12:00 AM EDT

 - 'Agent Carter' takes on Tinseltown in season 2 teaser

 - Idris Elba 'nearly died' filming 'Beasts of No Nation'

 - Zach Galligan wants to return for 'Gremlins 3'

 - Hear Erykah Badu and Andre 3000 team up for 'Hello'

 - 'Gods of Egypt' director: 'Our casting choices should have been more diverse'

 - Patti LaBelle spends Thanksgiving with pie fan James Wright